yuk228/Loggify/README.md

 3. Add a redirect URL: `<your-base-url>/api/callback`
 4. Set the required scopes (identify, email, guilds, connections)
 5. Copy the Client ID and Client Secret to your `.env` file
+6. Create a bot for your application and copy the token
+7. Invite the bot to your server with proper permissions to manage roles

 ## 🗃️ Setup Supabase